 We built this map by vectorizing each block of the city using Google Maps, which means that each block contains geolocational data.
 From there, we exported the data to KML files and then converted to SVG using QGIS.
 The next step was to load SVG files in Adobe Illustrator and graphically refined the shapes and adds aesthetic features to the poster.

-At the first moment our efforts was an historical visualization of the city’s shape, organizing them according to neighbourhoods established date.
+At the first moment, our efforts were to build a historical visualization of the city’s shape, organizing them according to neighbourhoods established period.
 It provided to us an alternative point of view upon the development of the city, producing new questions on the urban planning.
 In order to better understand city’s dynamic evolution, our next step will be to overlay a sort of different geolocated data and develop visualizations using demography, voting records, property values, and so on.

-In this project we have been working in an interactive visualization of the shapes of the city of Edmonton, in which each shape will be load up with data and dynamically organized in order to show different faces of the city.
-The options to filter and sorting the shapes allow the users to play with the data imposed upon the map in serendipitous way.
-This juxtaposition of data and locations could generate a range of extra relations and improve the comprehension of the city outline, posing questions, for instance, about the choices made by local authorities in order to accomplish development of Edmonton as city.
+In this project, we have been working in an interactive visualization of the shapes of the city of Edmonton, in which each shape will be loaded with data and dynamically organized in order to show different faces of the city.
+The options to filter and sorting the shapes allow the users to play with the data imposed upon the map in a serendipitous way.
+This juxtaposition of data and locations could generate a range of extra relations and improve the comprehension of the city outline, pose questions, for instance, about the choices made by local authorities in order to accomplish the development of Edmonton as a city.

 This project was developed by Sâmia Pedraça, Luciano Frizzera and Edmonton Pipelines Research Group at the University of Alberta and presented in a poster session at Hastac 2013.